New SPLC Report: Three Leading Anti-Immigration Groups Share Extremist Roots

-Today, the Southern Poverty Law Center is releasing a new report, The Nativist Lobby: Three Faces of Intolerance , examining the three Washington, D.C., organizations standing in the way of comprehensive immigration reform.
-The report shows that they are part of a network of groups created by a man who has been at the heart of the white nationalist movement for decades, according to a report issued today by the Southern Poverty Law Center.
+Three Washington, D.C., organizations most responsible for blocking comprehensive immigration reform in 2007 are part of a network of groups created by a man who has been at the heart of the white nationalist movement for decades, according to a report issued today by the Southern Poverty Law Center.

-The report shows that FAIR has been aware of Tanton’s views and activities for years.
+It also shows that FAIR has been aware of his views and activities for years.

-The report also examines how the Center for Immigration Studies – which bills itself as an “independent” scholarly think tank – began its life as a FAIR program and continues to produce dubious and sometimes completely false studies furthering FAIR’s anti-immigration agenda.
-It’s a vision described by Tanton in a 1985 letter in which he wrote that CIS would produce reports “for later passage to FAIR, the activist organization, to remedy.”
+The report also examines how the Center for Immigration Studies — which bills itself as a scholarly think tank — began its life as a FAIR program and continues to produce dubious studies furthering FAIR's anti-immigration agenda.
+It's a vision described by Tanton in a 1985 letter in which he wrote that CIS would produce reports "for later passage to FAIR, the activist organization, to remedy."

 Similarly, NumbersUSA, a group that has achieved dramatic policy successes, began its life as a Tanton foundation program, the report found.
 NumbersUSA Executive Director Roy Beck has even been described by Tanton as his "heir apparent."
 He also edited The Immigration Invasion, a book by Tanton and a colleague that was so raw in its immigrant bashing that Canadian border authorities have banned it as hate literature.